lobo89x/LIRI/README.md

-In this assignment, you will make LIRI.
-LIRI is like iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI stands for _Language_ Interpretation and Recognition Interface.
+LIRI is like SIRI or Alexa, without a front end.
+LIRI is a command line Node app that takes in parameters and gives you back data.

 https://media.giphy.com/media/iH6iBNCr3gb5bivwlO/giphy.gif